garrettgman/garrettgman.github.io/foundations.md

 2   | $f_{2}$ | =   | $m_{2}$ | $\times$ | $a_{2}$
 3   | $f_{3}$ | =   | $m_{3}$ | $\times$ | $a_{3}$

 If you collect many different observations, this relationship will appear as a pattern of covariation in your data.

-Data provides a way to discover natural laws.
+As a result, data provides a way to discover natural laws.
 You can search for patterns in raw data, or visualize the data to make patterns more apparent.
 You can also search through your data with pattern recognition algorithms, like those of statistical modelling and machine learning.

 Let's make this clear with a concrete example.
 The example is simple, but it will help us tackle more complicated ideas in the next section.
 Suppose your friend teaches you a new game that involves dice.
 On each turn, you roll one die and receive a score based on your roll.
 However, your friend forgets to explain how your score is determined.
-That's okay because you've written down the value of your die ($D$) and your score ($S$) as you've played.
+Luckily, you've written down the value of your die ($D$) and your score ($S$) as you've played.
 In other words, you've collected some data.

 obs | $D$ | $S$
 --- | --- | ---